agrawal-rohit/pearl-ui/documentationwebsite/docs/hooks/useColorScheme.md

 ## Return value

-The `useColorScheme` returns the same style props object passed into it, but with the `primary` color palette switched out for the desired color scheme (eg secondary, accent, etc)
+The `useColorScheme` hook returns the same style props object passed into it, but with the `primary` color palette switched out for the desired color scheme (eg secondary, accent, etc)

 ## Usage